Education (Concurrent B.Ed.)

 Fast-track your career in education.

-Students wishing to transfer into the program must contact Dr. George Sheppard at ext.
-4287.
+Students wishing to transfer into the program must contact email@example.com.

-In order to teach in the publicly-funded school system of Ontario, all prospective teachers must acquire a B.Ed. from an institution of higher learning accredited by the College of Teachers.
+In order to teach in the publicly-funded school system of Ontario, all prospective teachers must acquire a B.Ed. from an institution of higher learning accredited by the Ontario College of Teachers.
 This qualification can also provide you with employment opportunities in other provinces and territories, as well as countries around the world.
 Laurentian’s English School of Education is one of the few institutions in the province that offers a concurrent B.Ed.
-Our students study for a 4-year undergraduate degree and during the course of their program will take several education courses, attend a half-dozen or so workshops, as well as complete a variety of placements.
-These placements could include schools and organizations such as Frontier College, YMCA, Better Beginnings Better Futures, Best Start Hubs as well as Learning Disabilities Association of Sudbury.
-The five years of the concurrent education provides students with an opportunity to experience a wide variety of educational settings.
+Our students study for an initial 4-year undergraduate degree and concurrently will take several education courses, workshops and placements in schools across the province.
+The five years of the concurrent education provides students with an opportunity to experience a variety of educational settings.
 The range of experiences enables the student to make an informed judgment about whether teaching is a profession they truly wish to pursue.
 Those students who choose to opt out of the program can still complete their four-year degree.

 In addition to completing all other program requirements, students in the concurrent education program at Laurentian need to achieve a minimum of a B average in order to qualify for entry into the Professional Year.
-The English program of the Faculty of Education/Faculté d’éducation has an active student-run mentoring program, as well as an undergraduate advisor and director to assist with academic counseling.
+The English program of the Faculty of Education and Health/Faculté d’éducation et de la santé has an undergraduate advisor and director to assist with academic counselling.
 High standards and plenty of preparation mean that our professional year candidates are exceptionally well prepared for entry into the teaching profession.

-Students in the concurrent education program will have completed three undergraduate placements as well as a special “6-week Initial Placement” done immediately after the undergraduate degree.
-In the professional year, students will complete two six week long placements and may request to complete those placements in any location in Ontario.
-Students in our program are guaranteed two visits by practicum advisors/consultants: during their initial practicum in May and during their first professional year placement in November.
-By the end of the program, all students will have completed just over 90 days of practicum which exceeds provincial requirements.
+Students in the concurrent education program will complete two undergraduate placements.
+In the professional year, students will complete two five-week long placements and may request to complete those placements in any location in Ontario.
+Students in our program are guaranteed visits by faculty advisors/consultants during their initial practicum in May and during their first professional year placement in November.
+By the end of the program, all students will have completed just under 90 days of practicum which exceeds provincial requirements.

 The concurrent education program operates out of an energy-efficient building completed in 2008 that includes purpose-built spaces for science, music, visual arts, methods classes, a round room, a large lecture theatre, as well as two state-of-the-art computer labs.
-All education classrooms are also equipped with the latest interactive whiteboard technology.
+All education classrooms are also equipped with interactive whiteboard technology.
 The building is also home to our very active student organization (BEDSA).
-BEDSA organizes a number of events such as the Frosh welcome, January formal, a winter curling tournament, and a “giving tree” for underprivileged children held each December.
+BEDSA organizes a number of events such as the Frosh welcome, January formal, and a “giving tree” for underprivileged children held each December.

 Our program has an embedded focus on the history and various teachings of the Indigenous People in Canada: First Nation, Metis, and Inuit People.
-The English program of the Faculty of Education/Faculté d’éducation has developed a series of relationships that allow for practicum placements in northern, remote, and band-run schools.
+The English program of the Faculty of Education and Health/Faculté d’éducation et de la santé has developed a series of relationships that allow for practicum placements in northern, remote, and band-run schools.
 As a result of these partnerships, many of our students have found employment in alternative settings, or in areas outside of Ontario such as Saskatchewan, Alberta, and British Columbia.
-A number of our students have found employment as through approved recruiting agencies that place certified teachers in Britain.
+A number of our students have found employment through approved recruiting agencies that place certified teachers in the United Kingdom.

 Ontario High School Applicants